- University of Pennsylvania

 - Represent the office at professional meetings and participate in continued professional development

 A Master's degree and 2-3 years of experience or equivalent combination of education and experience is required.
 Motivation to work in a student service role as part of a positive, high, energy multi-team office is needed.
 Interest in developing ideas and creating innovative programming reflecting the changing needs of students/graduates.
 Demonstrated advising skills, with ability to understand a diverse range of student and alumni needs and concerns.
 Outstanding presentation and writing skills across different formats and tailored for different audiences.
 Proven initiative in program planning and implementation, communication and teamwork.
-Quick learner with ability to assimilate and retain large volumes of information on career fields - prior knowledge of business careers a plus, but not required.
+Quick learner with ability to assimilate and retain large volumes of information on career fields.
 Eagerness to learn and apply new technologies and tools, and a comfort with learning by doing.
 Strong command of technology resources, including career exploration platforms and tools, in addition to MS Word, PowerPoint and Excel.
-Collaborative nature with a willingness to work within and across teams internally and partner with colleagues within Wharton and across campus.
+Collaborative nature with a willingness to work within and across teams internally and partner with colleagues within College of Arts and Sciences and across campus.
 Evidence of prior employer relations, relationship development and networking skills.
 Experienced in successfully managing multiple priorities.
 Demonstrated flexibility in adapting to new systems and responsibilities.
 Positive, can-do attitude and outlook and sense of humor a plus!

 Job Location - City, State